LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/audio-messaging-user-guide.md

 * To delete the recording prior to sending it, the consumer presses the trashcan icon
 * Once sent, the consumer can listen to the recording by pressing the play icon

-## LiveEngage messaging connectors
+## Messaging connectors

 Audio messaging is now available for the Apple Business Chat and Facebook Messenger connectors.

-LiveEngage will support the following audio messages flow:
+The Conversational Cloud will support the following audio messages flow:

 * A consumer on ABC or FBM records and sends an audio message to an agent on LE
 * An agent receives an audio type message and can play the message the consumer has recorded on the agent workspace